top of page

 Topic Selection

-Contrary to what some may tell you, extreme amounts of ingenuity and overzealous creativity in choosing a topic WON’T earn you high marks in your Physics IA.
-In fact, choosing a topic beyond your ability, means, or equipment, may sacrifice marks in your exploration, analysis, and evaluation components (combined 18/24 of your marks, or 75%).
+In fact, choosing a topic beyond your ability, means, or equipment, may sacrifice marks in your exploration, analysis, and evaluation components (combined 18/24 of your marks).
 What the IB is looking for is an effective methodology to achieve your aim, and a detailed analysis of your results, both of which will be discussed later.

-When looking for a topic, I recommend searching for prescribed practicals at university/college level physics courses, other high scoring physics IAs (available at IB Solved), or interesting experiments you’ve seen conducted online.
 This has multiple advantages – first of all, it lets you know that the experiment can be done with high school/undergraduate level materials.
 Second of all, it can provide a guide into constructing an effective methodology.

-Main takeaway – Don’t be too original in your topic selection.
+Main Takeaway – DON'T be too original in your topic selection.
 Go for something tried and tested.

 Criterion A: Personal Engagement (2 marks)

-Main takeaway – Don’t label a section ‘Personal Engagement’ and fabricate a story, instead be honest and concise with your reasoning for choosing the topic.
+Main Takeaway DON'T label a section ‘Personal Engagement’ and fabricate a story, instead be honest and concise with your reasoning for choosing the topic.

 Criterion B: Exploration (6 marks)

-To attain full marks in this area, I recommend writing a small abstract at the beginning of your IA (the first thing the marker reads), detailing the independent and dependent variable, a brief overview of methodology, and your results.
 Whilst it may feel strange writing your results on the first page, a scientific report isn’t a mystery novel!
 Your marker isn’t waiting to be surprised by the results at the end, they prefer to have everything laid out to them in the beginning, so they can follow your report easily.
 An abstract should be no longer than one paragraph of 3-4 lines.

 Next is your introduction.
 This is the place to lay out any personal engagement details, along with the line of thought that lead you to choose this topic.
 At the end of your introduction, you should state your fully focused research question, usually in the format: “What is the relationship between (independent variable) and (dependent variable).”